 Conclusively

-Since now you know how to engage students in learning; do you apply any of these engagement facilitators while implementing or designing various learning activities?
-If not yet, then you should start it right away!
+Now that you know how to engage students in learning, do you apply any of these engagement facilitators when implementing or designing various learning activities?
+If not, you should start right away!

-All of these effective approaches to boost students’ engagement in learning are not complex but they might require you to invest adequate time in planning.
-Yet, they hold great potential to assist teachers in deepening their students’ knowledge, building a strong relationship with students and in developing instructional and curriculum practices which are way more meaningful to students.
+All of these effective approaches to boost students’ engagement in learning are not complex, but they might require you to invest adequate time in planning.
+Yet, they hold great potential to assist teachers in deepening their students’ knowledge, building strong relationships with students, and developing instructional and curriculum practices that are way more meaningful to students.

-After all, a good learning pattern is beneficial for both the teachers and students and while you may initially find it hard to incorporate, this will eventually bring positive outcomes for everyone associated with the course.
+After all, a good learning pattern is beneficial for both teachers and students, and while you may initially find it challenging to incorporate, this will eventually bring positive outcomes for everyone associated with the course.